lolcommits/lolcommits-sample_plugin/README.md

 ### Your Plugin Class

-You plugin class must have a namespace and path that matches your gem name and be in the gem's `LOAD_PATH` for example:
+You plugin class must have a namespace and path that matches your gem name and be in the gem's `LOAD_PATH`.

-    # for a gem named: lolcommits-zapier
-    # should have a plugin class inheriting like this:
+    # for a gem named lolcommits-zapier you should have a plugin class:
     class Lolcommits::Plugin::Zapier < Lolcommits::Plugin::Base
       ...
     end
     # at lib/lolcommits/plugin/zapier.rb
     # required in a file at lib/lolcommits/zapier.rb

-    # or a gem named: lolcommits-super_awesome
-    # should have a plugin class like this:
+    # or a gem named lolcommits-super_awesome should have a plugin class:
     class Lolcommits::Plugin::SuperAwesome < Lolcommits::Plugin::Base
       ...
     end
+    # at lib/lolcommits/plugin/super_awesome.rb
     # required in a file at lib/lolcommits/super_awesome.rb

-Three hooks points are available during the capture process.
+The following methods can be overridden to execute code during the capture
+process:

-* `:pre_capture` - executes before the capture starts, at this point you could alter the commit message/sha text.
+* `run_pre_capture` - executes before the capture starts, at this point you could alter the commit message/sha text.
-* `:post_capture` - executes immediately after the camera captures, use this hook to manipulate the image (e.g. resize, apply filters, annotate).
+* `run_post_capture` - executes immediately after the camera captures, use this hook to manipulate the image (e.g. resize, apply filters, annotate).
-* `:capture_ready` - executes after all `:post_capture` hooks have ran, at this
+* `run_capture_ready` - executes after all `run_post_capture` hooks have ran, at
-  point we consider the capture to be ready for exporting or sharing.
+  this point we consider the capture to be ready for exporting or sharing.

-To execute code at these points you'll need to override these methods in your plugin class:

-* `def self.runner_order` - return the hooks this plugin should run at during the capture process (`:pre_capture`, `:post_capture` and/or `:capture_ready`).
-* `def run_pre_capture`, `def run_post_capture` and/or `def run_capture_ready` -
-  override with your plugin's behaviour.

 ### Plugin configuration